-The MIS DLIF procedure might be among the newest spinal surgical techniques available, but it has already proven to be safe and effective, and it is slowly spreading in use.
+The MIS DLIF procedure might be among the newest spinal surgical techniques available, but it has already proven to be safe and effective.
 Based on a 10-point sliding scale for pain, patients reported a decrease of an impressive 4.5 points three months after surgery.
 With such minimal risks and strong results, the MIS DLIF is one of the top choices for those who prefer a quick recovery time and reduced complications.

 Have you suffered from lower back or leg pain for 6 months or longer?
 Have you tried conservative treatments with no relief?
 Then you may be a perfect candidate for a keyhole MIS-DLIF procedure.
 To find out, sign up for a